hantsy/jakartaee10-sandbox/docs/jpa/jakartaee.md

 > For the developers those are new to Arqullian framework, please read the official [Arquillian Guides](https://arquillian.org/guides) to start your first step.
 Note, these tutorials are available in several languages, including Simplified Chinese.

-> Go to my [Jakarta EE 8 starter boilerplate project](https://github.com/hantsy/jakartaee8-starter-boilerplate) and [Jakarta EE 9 starter boilerplate project](https://github.com/hantsy/jakartaee9-starter-boilerplate) to update your Arquilian knowledge.
+> If you have some basic knowledge of Arquillian, go to my [Jakarta EE 8 starter boilerplate project](https://github.com/hantsy/jakartaee8-starter-boilerplate) and [Jakarta EE 9 starter boilerplate project](https://github.com/hantsy/jakartaee9-starter-boilerplate) to update yourself.

 Since Jakarta EE 9, it begins to use the new `jakarta` namespace in all specifications.
 Arquillian 1.7.0.x starts to support these changes.